isaactl/konstellate-editor/README.md

 # Konstellate Editor - GUI to Generate YAML
-A visual editor used by the Konstellate project.
+A visual editor used by Konstellate.
 This is an experimental project started by small team at Containership.

 ![image](https://user-images.githubusercontent.com/3777243/52426245-9a7b2480-2acb-11e9-8b4f-da431c1e5941.png)